PageNow/presence-api/README.md

 ## Components

+The system architecture and its relevant cloud deployment details are defined in [lib/presence-api-stack.ts](./lib/presence-api-stack.ts).
+Lambda functions are stored in [src/functions](./src/functions/) with the Lambda layer in [src/layer](./src/layer/).

-### AWS RDS (Postgres)
+### AWS RDS (PostgreSQL)

-* We expose AWS RDS via AWS RDS Proxy.
+* AWS RDS is connected via AWS RDS Proxy.

-* The schema is defined in [user-api](https://github.com/PageNow/user-api).
+* The RDS database schema is defined in [user-api](https://github.com/PageNow/user-api).

-* The permission for Lambda to access AWS RDS Postgres is set up in `lib/presence-api-stack.ts`.
+* The permission for Lambda to access AWS RDS Postgres is set up in [lib/presence-api-stack.ts](./lib/presence-api-stack.ts).

 ### AWS Elasticache (Redis)

 We use a single REDIS client cluster with four fields - `presence_user_connection`, `presence_connection_user`, `status`, `page`.

 * `presence_user_connection` stores { user_id: connection_id } and `presence_connection_user` stores { connection_id: user_id }.
 They are used to manage connection ids for each user.

 * `status` stores { user_id: timestamp } with timestamp as score.
 It is used to determine whether a user is online or not.

-* `presence` stores { user_id: page strin } where page string is a JSON string of { url: string, title: string }.
+* `presence` stores { user_id: page string } where page string is a JSON string of { url: string, title: string }.
 It is the _url_ and _title_ of tabs users are on.

 ### AWS Lambda

-It provides all the presence functionalities with serverless framework.
+All the presence functionalities are built with AWS Lambda functions.

 * `connect` is invoked via websocket when a user connects to it.
 It stores the user's connection id in *presence_user_connection* and *presence_connection_user* Redis field.

 * `heartbeat` is invoked every minute via websocket from the Chrome extension.
 It updates the timestamp of _status_ Redis field.

 * `update_presence` is invoked via websocket when user switches the Chrome page.
 It updates timestamp of *status* Redis field and page information of *page* Redis field.

 * `close_connection` is invoked via websocket when user closes websocket connection.
 It removes user's information (connection id, timestamp, and page information) from all Redis fields.

 * `timeout` is invoked every 3 minutes by AWS Eventbridge to identify offline users and remove their information from Redis.

 * `get_presence` is invoked via REST Api.
 It returns the presence information of every friend of the user who invokes the function.

 * `get_user_presence` is invoked via REST Api.
 It returns the presence information of the target user provided by the caller.

 ### AWS API Gateway